Access4Learning/SIF3DMGenerator-Java/SIF3DMGenerator/README.md

 - Added SIF AU 3.4.4 XSD (data/input/XSD/sifau30/au3.4.4 directory) and generated data model classes for the draft of SIF AU 3.4.4.
 Note that this is an **early draft** for SIF AU 3.4.4 9v2)
 - Updated to SIF3 Framework library v0.14.0.

+## Version from Jan 31, 2019
+- Updated to SIF3 Framework library v0.14.1.

 # Download Instructions
 How to download this project: